Shelters

 Laguna Beach Animal Shelter

-Pro-humane shelter provides care for stray, sick or injured animals found in Laguna Beach or Laguna Woods only.
+Provides care for stray animals found in Laguna Beach or Laguna Woods only.

 Mission Viejo Animal Services Center